 - Tap into your support system.
 If you need help staying away from the dessert spread, ask for help.
 After all, that’s what family and friends are for.
 If you don’t have friends and family to turn to, rely on social media; a quick search of keto groups on Facebook provides access to communities to join that are for women-only, appeal to “lazy” keto dieters (who aren’t obsessed with carb-counting), have coed appeal, and more.
 There’s literally a group for everyone—even stoner-friendly keto groups for those who live in weed-legal states and need support for staying on track when the munchies kick in!

 - Self-support in snack form.
 Set yourself up for success; keep keto snacks on hand at all times.
 Single nut butter packets, sugar-free jerky, lower-carb nuts, and cheese sticks will help you stay satiated so you don’t fall victim to the self-saboteur.
 Or, stash a few fat bombs (at work and at home) for a quick fix.
+If you’re seduced by sweets, be sure to make some holiday recipes that use keto-friendly sweeteners and keep them on hand.

 - Review those progress pics.
 Take a look at how far you’ve come.
 Dig deep into your camera roll on your phone and work on a collage of images that displays the progress you’ve made.
 Remind yourself that the reason you’ve done so well all these months (or days, weeks, or even years) is because you’ve conquered willpower and kicked toxic foods to the curb.